Why do we need your photos/videos?

 Please note that we do not guarantee to use all the material sent to us.
 It will depend on what we need for each situation.

 If we do use your material we may want to add your name and contact details, as well as the names of your baby(ies).
-So please complete Section 4 to indicate we have your permission to do this and to let us know how you would like your baby(ies) name(s) to appear.
+Please complete this form to indicate whether we have your permission to do this and to let us know how you would like your baby(ies) name(s) to appear.

 Information about privacy